DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

 You are then greeted by a bash linux environment which is a fully virtualized Linux setup.
 It enables you to do anything like you are an a native linux install.
 Further does it have integrations with windows to make working with both systems at the same time easier.
 In the windows explorer you can find a linux folder where you have access to the linux filesystem.
 The other direction you can access the windows filesystem from linux under the `/mnt/c/` folder.
 This enables you easily to copy files between the two systems, however you should store the files on the filesystem where you are primarily using them.
-It has many other functionalities like running graphical apps wihc are then shown in the windows environment.
+It has many other functionalities like running graphical apps which are then shown in the windows environment.
 You can learn more here: https://learn.microsoft.com/en-us/windows/wsl/about

 ### Linux Terminal / Shell / Bash
 Make sure to be familiar with basic operations using the shell, there are many tutorials on the web.
 For example: https://missing.csail.mit.edu/2020/course-shell/